afsungur/mongodb-ticker-analysis-atlas-app/README.md

 		git clone https://github.com/afsungur/mongodb-ticker-analysis-atlas-app.git
 		cd mongodb-ticker-analysis-atlas-app
 	```
-7. Copy the following folders from the cloned repository to the your realm application that you pulled into your local drive.
+7. Copy the following folders from the cloned repository to the your App Services Application that you pulled into your local drive.
-	- Assumed that current directory is the cloned repository and ```../TickerApplication/``` is the folder where you pulled your realm application into.
+	- Assumed that current directory is the cloned repository and ```../TickerApplication/``` is the folder where you pulled your App Services App into.

 	```bash
 		$ cp -r app/functions ../TickerApp/